 EER 602.
-Theoretical and Conceptual Frameworks in Engineering Education Research Prerequisite: None.
-(3 credits)
+Theoretical and Conceptual Frameworks in Engineering Education Research

 In-depth examination of theories from education, psychology, and other disciplines that are relevant to EER with a focus on how the theories apply to EER, how they can guide research, and how they advance knowledge and practice.
 CourseProfile (ATLAS)